Meet the Instructors

 Never met a protein bar he didn't like

 Jorge is the head of our music department.
-In addition to guitar he also teaches bass and banjo.
+In addition to guitar he also teaches bass, banjo and mandolin.
 Though classically trained, Jorge has played with a number of rock acts, pursued jazz training at Sam Houston State and even spent a year and a half playing with a Texas country act.
 His playing and teaching experience go hand in hand.
 The conservatory he attended acknowledged his prowess by inviting him to serve as an assistant instructor after only one year of study.
 Jorge thinks of himself as a teacher first although his command of the instrument may lead you to believe otherwise.
 He is an avid student of the instrument and his influences include players from many different styles and musical eras; Andres Segovia and John Williams to Jimi Hendrix and Buddy Guy from Joe Pass and Johnny Smith and back to Joe Satriani and Marty Friedman.
 Jorge is currently playing with Matt Rawls and The Miles on Us.

 The real MVP